klyve/www-school-project2/README.md

 <br>

-Run migrations and seed the database
+Run migrations and seed the database with testdata
 ```
 $ krustool --migseed
 ```